Albert0i/yrunner-on-node/README.2.md

 ### Prologue
 In the realm of database, data are treated in different ways.
 Data, per se, can be divided into [transactional](https://www.tibco.com/reference-center/what-is-transactional-data) and non-transactional.
-Code tables, such as employee names, product categories, site/location addresses, are typical non-transactional and be always referenced by transaction data.
-Since they are infrequently changed, caching code tables <em>somewhere</em> lest round-tripping to backend database again and again for the same set of data, which can be a performance boost especially for tight budget system.
+Code tables, such as employee names, product categories, site/location addresses, are typical non-transactional and be always referenced by transactional data.
+Since they are infrequently changed, caching code tables lest round-tripping to backend database again and again for the same set of data, and that can be a performance boost especially for tight budget system.

 ### I. Caching data